FOREX-Dollar softens, commodity currencies benefit from oil rally

 * Commodity currencies among best performers

-SYDNEY, Nov 25 (Reuters) - The dollar nursed broad losses early on Wednesday as investors cut crowded long positions in the lead-up to the Thanksgiving holidays, and amid heightened geopolitical tensions after Turkey downed a Russian warplane.
+SYDNEY/TOKYO, Nov 25 (Reuters) - The dollar nursed broad losses early on Wednesday as investors cut crowded long positions in the lead-up to the U.S. Thanksgiving holidays, and amid heightened geopolitical tensions after Turkey downed a Russian warplane.

 It was one of the most serious publicly acknowledged clashes between a NATO member country and Russia for half a century and prompted President Vladimir Putin to warm of “serious consequences”.